ziziplant/lucifer/README.md

 For better understanding of the structure of lucifer let’s go step by step through it.

 INSTALL
-Download the lucifer compressed file and unzipp it in your project.
+<br>Download the lucifer compressed file and unzipp it in your project.

 LOAD PARTS
 There is a file named settings.sass for loading components and modules you need and looks like this: